phalcon-orphanage/docs/en/x_tutorial-invo.md

     // ...
 }
 ```
 As seen earlier, when we were creating the form, there were some filters assigned to the relevant elements.
-When the data is passed to the form, these filters are invoked and they sanitize the supplied input.
+When the data is passed to the form, these filters are invoked, and they sanitize the supplied input.
 Although this filtering is optional, it is always a good practice.
 Added to this, the ORM also escapes the supplied data and performs additional casting according to the column types:

 ```php
 <?php